SCQF Level 7

 What you will experience

-The course covers a wide range of theory in order to effectively prepare you for progressing to further study or employment.
+The course covers a wide range of theory to effectively prepare you for progression to further study or employment.

-Applicants should have two Highers (one of which should be English) or successful completion of an appropriate level 6 course such as NC Early Education and Childcare SCQF Level 6.
+Applicants should have two Highers (one of which must be English) and National 5 Maths or successful completion of a course at SCQF Level 6, e.g. NC Early Education and Childcare.

 A clear disclosure or ability to gain membership of the PVG scheme in respect of Regulated Work with Children will be required prior to placement allocation.
 Please note that your membership will be organised by the College.